Metalogenia: Specialisation

 During the 70s, the company became a supplier for European manufacturers of public works machinery such as Poclain.

-In the 80s, Metalogenia was a sole licence holder to manufacture patented products for consumables brands of wear materials such as Fiat-Allis.
+In the 80s, Metalogenia was a sole licence holder to manufacture patented products for consumables brands of wear materials such as Fiatallis.

 The MTG brand

 The company's technological development during the 80s made it possible to redesign manufacturing processes in the 90s.
 MTG's new product designs were adapted to suit a variety of applications, and in 1997 Metalogenia launched its own brand, MTG.

 A year later, MTG Systems FixMet (1998) was launched and soon after the new MTG Systems KingMet product range (2000).
-Both were awarded with a number of international prizes.
+Both were awarded a number of international prizes.

 Internationalization

 In 1999, the company expanded operations in US and set up its subsidiary MTG North America Corporation in Houston, Texas.

 The 2000s started with the acquisition of the Quality Management System (ISO 9001) and the Environmental Management System (ISO 14001) certifications (2001).
 Also, during this decade the new generation of Hammerless GET products was launched: MTG Systems StarMet, ProMet and RipMet, and the new MTG twist locking system, which received an innovation award at Intermat 2006.